Gated Normalization Removal and Scale Anchoring in Pre-Norm Transformers: Discussion

 \section{Discussion}

-The results and analysis identify scale anchoring as the key stabilizing role associated with output normalization in pre-norm{} Transformers.
-Scale anchoring controls the radial degree of freedom of the pre-logit representation.
-A final normalization layer provides a natural implicit anchor because normalization removes radial gradients at the output (Proposition~\ref{prop:tangent}).
-Without any anchor, cross-entropy induces logit chasing (Proposition~\ref{prop:push}).
-Our fixed-target scale loss provides an explicit alternative anchor by injecting a radial restoring force (Proposition~\ref{prop:aux-anchor}).
+The results indicate that internal and final normalization play different roles in pre-norm transformers.
+Internal-Taper removes the repeated normalizers inside transformer blocks while keeping the final normalization active.
+This is the most stable setting in our experiments and provides nearly all of the computational benefit from folding internal scalings.
+All-Taper removes the final normalization as well, but depends more strongly on explicit scale anchoring.

-This view explains the main training behaviors we observe when tapering normalization.
-When we remove the final normalization without an explicit anchor, logit norms grow and gradient magnitudes separate by the presence or absence of the final normalization.
-When we enable the fixed-target scale loss, this separation largely disappears.
-In particular, gradient magnitudes in All-Taper models become similar to those in Internal-Taper models that keep the final RMSNorm.
-This supports the interpretation that the auxiliary term largely replaces the stabilizing effect of the final normalization when the model is otherwise being made norm-free.
+The final normalization acts as an output scale anchor.
+It controls the radial degree of freedom of the pre-logit representation because normalization removes radial gradients at the output (Proposition~\ref{prop:tangent}).
+Without an anchor, cross-entropy induces logit chasing (Proposition~\ref{prop:push}).
+The fixed-target scale loss provides an explicit alternative anchor by introducing a radial restoring force (Proposition~\ref{prop:aux-anchor}).

-At deployment time, tapering is most useful because it turns normalization into a sample-independent map that can be absorbed into adjacent linear projections.
-This eliminates per-token statistics computation and enables operator fusion through weight folding.
-Section~\ref{subsec:efficiency} shows that folding internal scalings yields $1.13$--$1.22\times$ higher throughput in last-token logits mode on an NVIDIA H100.
+This view explains the main training behavior observed in the ablations.
+When the final normalization is removed without an explicit anchor, logit norms grow and gradient magnitudes separate according to the presence of the final normalization.
+When the fixed-target scale loss is enabled, this separation largely disappears.
+This demonstrates that explicit scale anchoring can replace part of the stabilizing role of final normalization in the tested setting.